11 video game marketing campaigns we love (2025 update)

 When Halo 3 was about to launch in 2007, it had been several years since the release of Halo 2.
 Hype was already high for the sequel, meaning Microsoft and Bungie could have played it relatively safe by simply showing off fancy gameplay and still achieved decent results – but they didn’t.

-Instead, they came up with Halo 3: Believe, which has become one of the best video game marketing campaigns ever conceived, thanks to its effect on driving up sales for the title.
+Instead, they came up with Halo 3: Believe, which is widely seen as one the best video game marketing campaigns ever conceived, thanks to its effect on driving up sales.

-The model itself was very carefully crafted, with the Director behind it having real-life actors stand in for the Marines, capturing their facial expressions and using them as the basis of the miniatures.
-Character assets from Bungie, including Covenant models and armour, were also recreated to ensure the model was almost photo-realistic.
+The model itself was very carefully crafted.
+The director behind it had real-life actors stand in for the Marines, capturing their facial expressions and using them as the basis of the miniatures.
+Character assets from Bungie, including Covenant models and armour, were also recreated to ensure the model was almost photorealistic.

-It all culminated in an enigmatic trailer called “Believe”, which managed to capture the attention of gamers and non-gamers alike thanks to its absence of actual video game footage.
+It all culminated in an enigmatic trailer called “Believe,” which, despite its absence of actual video game footage, managed to capture the attention of gamers and non-gamers alike.

 The trailer was complemented by an online interactive fly-through of the diorama, featuring voice-acted soundbites from ‘UNSC veterans’ who shared emotional stories of serving alongside the Master Chief – almost as if it all really happened.